Ernest Hyman

-Ernest Joseph Hyman (1904 – 7 January 1927) was a footballer for Yeovil Town.
+Ernest Joseph Hyman (1904 – 7 January 1927) was a n English footballer for Yeovil Town.
 He died on 7 January 1927 from injuries sustained during a game for the club against Taunton Town on Boxing Day 1926.
 He is buried in the graveyard of St Nicholas church, Radstock.

 His father was a miner in the Somerset Coalfield, and Ernest was the cousin of cricketer and footballer Bill Hyman and three members of his local Radstock Town F.C. team.